qli128/Yammer-Case-Study/README.md

 ### Description
-These are the case studies provided by MODE SQL Tutorial.
-I finished it under python `pandasql` API so the major queries were done by SQL.
-This API can returns pandas dataframe thus it's very convinient on visualizing data after extracting data.
+These are the case studies provided by MODE.com SQL Tutorial.
+I did major queries in SQL to select analytical information (through `pandasql` API), but I also conducted some data manipulation and visualization in Python (mainly on `pandas`, `matplotlib` libraries).

 The first one is about investiagting drop of engagement from July to August, 2014.
 I conducted several analysis, including time, email types, major events, users activity and region.
 Later I drew conclusions on what I've found and made recommendations for further analysis.